jitsedesmet/thesis/solution/storage-guidance-vocabulary/index.md

    the operation should error.
 * `sgv:materialize-container`: This container contains only containers.

+It might be beneficial to state that the resource should still be a UUID, and that the mapping received is just a substitution that can be used by the user.
+When using materialize file,
+it might be nice to have an access point that gives all the content of the directory (optimization).
+It could be a file that uses sparql star like `file-x contains triple`

 #### Update Condition
 In this section, we answer the question "How do we react to the change of a resource?"

 Instances of `sgv:update-condition`:
-* `sgv:update-keep`: No matter how the resource is updated, leave it where it is.
+* `sgv:update-keep-always`: No matter how the resource is updated, leave it where it is.
    As a result, the index and widen the resource selection shapes might need to be updated.
+* `sgv:update-keep ?distance`: Allow to specify a distance metric of the resource shape to the resource description.
 * `sgv:update-prefer-static`: Prefer to keep the resource where it is, but change the location in case the shape description does not match anymore.
    In that case, remove the resource and add it again.